Ted Sampley: Identification of Vietnam Unknown Soldier

 In 1984 Sampley had gone to Washington again for another Vietnam War-related ceremony, the interment of apparently unidentified remains from that war in the Tomb of the Unknown Soldier.
 A decade later he published an article in his newspaper asserting that the remains could, in fact, be identified.
 Items found with the remains in 1972, he alleged, indicated that the fallen serviceman was Air Force Lt.
 Michael Blassie, whose A-37 Dragonfly jet fighter had been shot down in the area five months before six bones found during the Battle of An Lộc.
 No other U.S. MIA within 2500 sqmi of where the remains were found, Sampley wrote, would have had the life raft, parachute, holster and identity card found with the body.

 Sampley contacted Blassie's family after publishing his article.
 Their inquiries found that the South Vietnamese Army patrol which found the bones had also found his ID card and a wallet with a picture of his family and relayed that information to U.S. forces in the area.
 However the Army lab charged with identifying remains found it unlikely that the remains were Blassie's based on identification techniques later found to be questionable; the ID and wallet had been lost or stolen during their transfer there.
 In 1980 they were classified as unknown; the remains were later buried as the Vietnam Unknown Soldier, despite not meeting selection criteria calling for 80% of the body, in the wake of political pressure from the president and Congress.

 In 1997 Vince Gonzales, a junior CBS News correspondent, read Sampley's article and began replicating the research with requests for documents under the Freedom of Information Act.
 He came to the same conclusion as Sampley, and the following year CBS reported that the remains were likely those of Blassie.
 The remains were later exhumed and DNA was found to be a match to Blassie's family; they were reburied near his home and the crypt in which he had lain for 14 years at Arlington was deliberately left empty to symbolize the fallen from Vietnam still not returned home.
 Sampley told CNN the whole process "was at the very best premature and at worst a politically expedient attempt to further close the books on the POW/MIA issue".

 Controversies

-Some of Sampley's activities on behalf of POW/MIA servicemembers led to controversy and, in one case, another assault conviction.
+Some of Sampley's activities on behalf of POW/MIA servicemen led to controversy and, in one case, another assault conviction.